thenameisvicky/app-mdRunner/vault/Browser Engine.md

 - **CDN Cache** : Stores copies close to the user's orgin.
 - **Service Workers** : Offline support and caching - PWA Pattern.
 - **Lazy Loading**: Loads only the UI components currently needed.

-## User Interaction

-Once the Page is painted

-- JS starts listening to user events.
-- The browser re-renders parts of the page when data or state changes.
-- Modern frameworks handled this efficiently with virtual DOM, signals or reactivity systems.

 ### Runtime Rendering Performance